 Other forms of charitable gambling include raffles, which again require a license.

-Manitoba only has a single horse racing track.
-This the Assiniboia Downs track, located at 3975 Portage Ave. in Winnipeg.
+Manitoba only has a single horse racing track: Assiniboia Downs track, located at 3975 Portage Ave. in Winnipeg.
 The season for live racing is from May through September, and both thoroughbred and standardbred racing takes place at the facility.
 The racetrack is open from 11 a.m. to 5 p.m.
 Monday through Wednesday and to 11 p.m.
 Thursday through Sunday.

 In addition, to live racing, Assiniboia Downs offers an OTB office.
 You can bet on races via simulcast.
 They are streamed from around the world (with Australian and European races outside of the North American season).
 This venue also features 140 VLTs.